ppocma/ppocma/README.md

 # Why PPO-CMA?
 Although there's no convergence guarantee, CMA-ES works extremely well in many non-convex, multimodal optimization problems.
 CMA-ES is also almost parameter free; one mainly needs to increase the iteration sampling budget to handle more difficult optimization problems. _According to our data, PPO-CMA inherits these traits_.

-The name PPO-CMA is motivated by 1) We developed the algorithm to solve the variance adaptation problems of [Proximal Policy Optimization](https://blog.openai.com/openai-baselines-ppo/), and 2) Despite its modifications, PPO-CMA can be considered a proximal policy optimization method, because the updated policy does not diverge outside the proximity or trust region of the old policy.
+The name PPO-CMA is motivated by 1) We developed the algorithm to improve the variance adaptation of [Proximal Policy Optimization](https://blog.openai.com/openai-baselines-ppo/), and 2) Despite its modifications, PPO-CMA can be considered a proximal policy optimization method, because the updated policy does not diverge outside the proximity or trust region of the old policy.
 The mean of the updated policy converges to approximate the best actions sampled from the old policy.

 Note that PPO-CMA only works with continuous control tasks like humanoid movement.
 It's no good for retro Atari games where the actions are discrete button presses.